PegliOne/Commercial-Planner/README.md

 * Push to GitHub and update README

 ### Step Three
-* Create a shift CRUD system
+* Create a shift selection system and CRUD system
 * Enable user and admin permissions
 * Add basic styling
 * Deploy to Heroku